chunbochu/COMP670.chunbochu.github.io/Othello.md

         names to track the progress.
 Check marks can be easily added as your team make progress.)

-2. AI Game Project Part 2\
+2. AI Game Project Part 2
-    Your team should submit a complete project report including a testing plan in this assignment.
+    You should submit a complete project report including a testing plan in this assignment.
 Provide answers to the following
     questions: